abc0xmattyic333/alchemy_nft_pok/README.md

 # alchemy_nft_pok
-This repository showcases my ability to create an ERC721 using Remix IDE, Alchemy, and deploying it on Sepolia Testnet.
+This repository showcases my ability to create an ERC721 using Remix IDE, Openzepplin, Alchemy, and deploying it on Sepolia Testnet.

 Verified on Opensea Testnet.